 Typically, you’ll find that those last activities are only being done from a place of needing to please others, seeking external validation and/or putting unrealistic expectations on yourself that don’t match what you truly want.

-This meant investing into therapy and making things like workouts, meal prepping and fun with friends non-negotiable in my schedule.
+This meant investing into therapy and making things like workouts, meal prepping, date nights and fun with friends non-negotiable in my schedule.

-I phased out of the two businesses I was running and made a decision to start off completely new, with a business model that matched my vision for success and could grow and evolve along side of me.
+It also meant phasing out of the two businesses I was leaning into a business and business model that matched my vision for success and could grow with me.

 I set work hours for myself that gave my husband the permission to come in and close my laptop if I exceeded them for the day and I began to surround myself with entrepreneurs who were working less and living more so I wouldn’t fall into old patterns and could see exactly what was possible in my own life.